opensearch-project/documentation-website/_security/authentication-backends/jwt.md

 # JSON Web Token

 JSON Web Tokens (JWTs) are JSON-based access tokens that assert one or more claims.
-They are commonly used to implement single sign-on (SSO) solutions and fall in the category of token-based authentication systems:
+They are commonly used to implement single sign-on (SSO) solutions and fall in the category of token-based authentication systems.
+The basic information-transmission and identity-verification lifecycle for a JWT is described in the following steps:

 1. A user logs in to an authentication server by providing credentials (for example, a user name and password).
 1. The authentication server validates the credentials.